What Is Acacia Wood?

 Each species of Acacia wood falls within the range of 1100 – 2500 on the Janka scale.

-Acacia woods on average are over 50 percent harder than European White Oak, 20 percent harder than hickory, and 90 percent harder than carbonized bamboo.
-It has an average density rate of around 60 pounds per cubic foot.
+It has an average density rating of around 60 pounds per cubic foot.
 Compare that with oak which is 45 lbs/cubic foot.
 Even when compared with maple, one of the hardest domestic woods which ranks 1,450, Acacia wood easily wins.
-That’s a very hard wood.

 Acacia’s rating is even higher than popular species like hard maple and even oak, which are both known for their density and durability.